ken-myers/ken-myers.github.io/_posts/2023-04-28-a-self-improving-semi-autonomous-voice-activated-gpt-assistant.md

 <end-of-response /> - End your message (mandatory)
 ```

-Right now these are hardcoded in, but I plan soon to construct this boiler on startup based on the condigured interfaces and their associated tags.
+Right now these are hardcoded in, but I plan soon to construct this boiler on startup based on the configured interfaces and their associated tags.

 I then let it know what commands it has access to, give it a few more guidelines, examples, and start giving it user input.